mourtzakiiwanna/promises/README.md

 ## Running instructions

+The tests can be easily run via the Intellij IDEA environment.

-Run the following command to test the implementation:
+Alternatively, we could run the following command to test the implementation:

 ```bash
   $ > ./gradlew build